Jookie262/PokiWord/README.md

 ## **How to Play** 📚
 1. Click the Play button
 2. Using the Hint found on the Card, try to guess the Pokemon's name.
 3. A Message Box will appear, indicating whether you were correct or not.
+4. Then you can either continue the game or not by clicking yes or no.

 ## **Application of Array and String Builder** ⚙️
 ### Array
 I used an array to store the data of Pokemon.
-Each pokemon's name and description array are related to one another by an index number.
+Each pokemon's name and description are related to one another by an index number.
 ```
 string[] name = { "Buzzwole", "Copperajah", "Eternatus", "Solgaleo", "Volcanion", "Pikachu", "Raichu", "Bulbasaur", "Charmander", "Squirtle"};